hassibmoddasser/hassibmoddasser/README.md

 # Hi there <img src="images/wave.gif" width="30px">, I'm Hassib

-I am a **Software Engineer** and a **Full-Stack Web Developer** having more than four years of extensive experience in all phases of small-scale to enterprise-scale projects.
+I am a **Software Engineer** and a **Full-Stack Web Developer** with more than four years of professional experience in all phases of small-scale to enterprise-scale projects.

-I have used many updated tools, technologies, and techniques to solve problems.
-I am focused on being a valuable part of any team I am on and believe in team success, growth, and team rising together.
+I used many updated tools, technologies, and techniques to solve problems.
+I focus on being a valuable part of any team I am on and believe in team success, growth, and team rising together.

 I am also passionate about **blogging** and have published numerous articles.